mrc-ide/individual/joss/paper.md

     orcid: 0000-0002-5781-9493
     affiliation: 2
 affiliations:
  - name:  MRC Centre for Global Infectious Disease Analysis, Abdul Latif Jameel Institute for Disease and Emergency Analytics (J-IDEA), Imperial College London, London, UK.
    index: 1
  - name: Division of Epidemiology and Biostatistics, School of Public Health, University of California, Berkeley, CA 94720, USA
    index: 2
 date: 13 August 2017
 bibliography: paper.bib
 ---

 # Summary

+Simulation of individual-based models (IBM) is a crucial tool for many tasks in public health, and especially in infectious disease epidemiology.
+Such models can help formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference [@Tracy:2021].
+In many cases, especially during epidemic scenarios, a variety of models must be quickly developed to be useful for informing policy.
+Even under normal research settings, models should be easy to develop and fast to run, to facilitate the evaluation of various hypotheses and comparison to data.

 The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
 The orbits